 The YR's are expected to capitalize on the dissent and disbelief initiated by the NSA-CIA romance in persuading students to withdraw from the NSA.
-Piloting the Young Republican campaign is senior Ken of the members' opinion.
-Ob-
+Piloting the Young Republican campaign is senior Ken statements," said Moran, "and it's not the job of a student organization to make political statements.
+That should be left up to the Young Republicans, Young Democrats, Americans for Democratic Action and other political groups."

-Moran, who said that basically the YR's have nothing against the CIA, but are opposed to the 'NSA political involvement."
+Moran, who said that basically the YR's have nothing against the CIA, but are opposed to the 'NSA political involvement.'